-A licensed dentist and/or other licensee shall maintain a dental record for each patient which is adequate to enable the licensee and/or another licensee to provide proper diagnosis and treatment.
-The dentist must maintain a patient's written dental record and radiographs (x-rays) for a minimum of five (5) years from the date of the last dental visit, in accordance with section 23-3-26 of the General Laws, entitled "Vital Records."
-Records of minors shall be kept for at least five (5) years after such minor shall have reached the age of 18 years.
-Records must be maintained in a manner which permits the patient and/or successor dentist access to these records.

-25.1.1 At a minimum, said records must include:

-- a) the name, address and date of birth of the patient and, if a minor, the name of the parent or guardian; - b) the patient's medical history; - c) a record of results of a clinical examination, where appropriate, or an indication of the patient's chief complaint; - d) a treatment plan, where appropriate; - e) the dates of each patient visit and a description of the treatment or services rendered at each visit; - f) a description of all radiographs taken and diagnostic models made, properly identified with the patient's name and date; - g) the date, dosage and amount of any medication or drug prescribed, dispensed or administered to the patient; and, - h) a record of any recommendations or referrals for treatment or consultation by a specialist, including those which were refused by the patient. - 25.1.2 Upon a patient's written request, a dentist shall provide a patient or another specifically authorized person with a complete copy of and a detailed summary of the patient's dental record, which includes all relevant data. - 25.1.3 A dentist may charge a reasonable fee for the expense of providing a patient's dental record, not to exceed cost.
-The dentist shall not require prior payment of charges for dental services as a condition for providing a copy of the dental record. - 25.1.4 Dentists shall maintain patient confidentiality in the storage and transfer of records pursuant to the provisions Chapter 5-37.3 of the General Laws, entitled "Confidentiality of Health Care Information Act."

-25.1.5 A dentist or other licensee treating the patient shall sign or initial the patient's dental record after each procedure or visit.
+- 25.1 A licensed dentist and/or other licensee shall maintain a dental record for each patient which is adequate to enable the licensee and/or another licensee to provide proper diagnosis and treatment.
+The dentist must maintain a patient's written dental record and radiographs (x-rays) for a minimum of five (5) years from the date of the last dental visit, in accordance with RIGL §23-3-26, entitled "Vital Records."
+Records of minors shall be kept for at least five (5) years after such minor shall have reached the age of eighteen (18) years.
+Records must be maintained in a manner which permits the patient and/or successor dentist access to these records. - 25.1.1 At a minimum, said records must include: - (a) The name, address and date of birth of the patient and, if a minor, the name of the parent or guardian; - (b) The patient's medical history; - (c) A record of results of a clinical examination, where appropriate, or an indication of the patient's chief complaint; - (d) A treatment plan, where appropriate; - (e) The dates of each patient visit and a description of the treatment or services rendered at each visit; - (f) A description of all radiographs taken and diagnostic models made, properly identified with the patient's name and date; - (g) The date, dosage and amount of any medication or drug prescribed, dispensed or administered to the patient; and, - (h) A record of any recommendations or referrals for treatment or consultation by a specialist, including those which were refused by the patient. - 25.1.2 Upon a patient's written request, a dentist shall provide a patient or another specifically authorized person with a complete copy of and a detailed summary of the patient's dental record, which includes all relevant data. - 25.1.3 A dentist may charge a reasonable fee for the expense of providing a patient's dental record, not to exceed cost.
+The dentist shall not require prior payment of charges for dental services as a condition for providing a copy of the dental record. - 25.1.4 Dentists shall maintain patient confidentiality in the storage and transfer of records pursuant to the provisions of RIGL Chapter 5-37.3, entitled "Confidentiality of Health Care Information Act." - 25.1.5 A dentist or other licensee treating the patient shall sign or initial the patient's dental record after each procedure or visit.